ArduPilot/ardupilot_wiki/dev/source/docs/code-overview-adding-a-new-mavlink-message.rst

 Email the `drones-discuss email list <https://groups.google.com/forum/#!forum/drones-discuss>`__ and/or :ref:`raise a pull request <submitting-patches-back-to-master>`.
-If you raise a pull request it is best to separate the change into at least three separate commits.
-One commit for the changes to the .xml files (i.e Step #3), another for the generated files (i.e. Step #4) and then one or more commits for the changes to the vehicle code.
+If you raise a pull request it is best to separate the change into at least two separate commits.
+One commit for the changes to the .xml files (i.e Step #3) and another for the changes to the vehicle code.